 - Volunteer opportunities taking place in your location.

-- Educational resources specific to your location (such as a guide to Florida wildlife, if we continued our example above).
+- Educational resources specific to your location (such as a guide to Florida wildlife, if we continue our example above).

-Remember: the more specific your ads, the more likely you are to drive highly qualified traffic!
+Remember, the more specific your ads, the more likely you are to drive highly qualified traffic that will be more likely to complete your conversion actions!
 Just make sure these keywords aren't too niche, as the downside of specificity is potentially limiting broader searches.

-So far, we've given you plenty of tips for optimizing your AdWords strategy, but what about the ads themselves?
+So far, we've given you plenty of tips for optimizing your overall Google AdWords for Nonprofits strategy, but what about the ads themselves?

-- Does your ad effectively answer the user's search query?
+- Is your ad relevant to the user's search query?
 Make sure your ad is immediately relevant to the keywords a user would be searching for, and that your ad responds to the interest they have or the question they're posing.

 - Is your ad copy simple and straightforward?
 Now's not the time to flex your thesaurus skills!
 Your ad should be easy to read (or scan) for readers of all ages and education levels, and your tone of voice should be friendly and clear.